who we are…

 We are always seeking individuals who share our values to inspire sustainable mental health and life success to the youth* we serve in the following ways:

-- We accept applications year-round for post-secondary scholars who need 6 or more months of social work, clinical, direct service, business or accounting field experience through our internship program.
+- We accept applications year-round for high school (17+) and post-secondary scholars who need 6 or more months of social work, clinical, direct service, business or accounting field experience through our internship program.

 - We are always looking for volunteers to support us in ways of board leadership, youth mentorship, resource development (FUNdraising), and amplifying our advocacy initiatives.